paulamib123/meme-generator/README.md

-# React
+# Meme Generator

-This repository consists of my react projects.
+This generates a meme along with some text of your choice.